-- Does the tenant come to work on time?
+- Does the renter come to work on time?

-- How do you like working with the tenant?
+- How do you like working with the renter?

-- Has the tenant ever been reprimanded at work?
+- Has the renter ever been reprimanded at work?

-- How do you know the tenant?
+- How do you know the renter?
 How long?

-- How does the tenant spend his/her spare time?
+- How does the renter spend his/her spare time?

-You should set up an open house and advertise to all prospective tenants.
-At the open house, have application forms ready for tenants to fill out.
-I would recommend against setting up individual appointments, as tenants often fail to show up and it can be a huge waste of time.
+You should set up an open house and advertise to all prospective renters.
+At the open house, have application forms ready for renters to fill out.
+This may be a better than setting up individual appointments, as renters often fail to show up and it can be a huge waste of time.

-Finding great tenants sometimes just boils down to luck, but there are plenty of things that can be done to tilt that luck in your favour.
-If you want to make it even easier, check out Happipad’s new rental platform, the first to have fully authenticated landlords and tenants.
+Finding great renters sometimes just boils down to luck, but there are plenty of things that can be done to tilt that luck in your favour.
+If you want to make it even easier, check out Happipad‘s new rental platform, the first to have fully authenticated hosts and renters.